 If you use the GPU module (CUDA libraries) make sure you also upgrade to the latest drivers of your GPU.
 Error messages containing invalid entries in (or cannot find) the nvcuda.dll are caused mostly by old video card drivers.
 For testing the GPU (if built) run the performance_gpu.exe sample application.

-Here the directory is where you have your OpenCV binaries (installed or built).
+Here the directory is where you have your OpenCV binaries (extracted or built).
+You can have different platform (e.g. x64 instead of x86) or compiler type, so substitute appropriate value.
 Inside this you should have folders like bin and include.
 The -m should be added if you wish to make the settings computer wise, instead of user wise.

 Now you can continue reading the tutorials with the How to build applications with OpenCV inside the Microsoft Visual Studio section.
 There you will find out how to use the OpenCV library in your own projects with the help of the Microsoft Visual Studio IDE.